April 5, 2019

+April’s Miami Beach Pride festival looks set to light up the city this weekend, with a two-day event in Lummus Park kicking off tomorrow and the 11th annual Pride Parade along the length of Ocean Drive on Sunday.
+If you’re in town for the celebrations, why not stick around for more?
 The nightlife scene in Miami is a sizzling hot, neon-lit, non-stop party and it always lasts until dawn.
 Whether you’re drawn towards poolside people-watching, sexy Latin rhythms or non-stop uhntz uhntz uhntz, we’ve got you covered when the sun goes down…

-Back in South Beach, the sixth floor C-Level Rooftop Terrace at the Clevelander remains as popular – and touristy – as ever, as does waterfront hotspot Monty’s Sunset, whose stone crab platters are as popular as the ‘Famous Pain Remover’ cocktails.
+Back in South Beach, the sixth floor C-Level Rooftop Terrace at the Clevelander remains as popular as ever, as does waterfront hotspot Monty’s Sunset, whose stone crab platters are as beloved as the famous ‘Pain Remover’ cocktails.
 Looking to glam it up?
 Head to the jazz era-inspired Blues Bar at the National or High Bar at Dream, where the Atlantic Ocean views are as cool as the frozen pina coladas.

 f you’re looking for a place where the art of mixology is taken way more seriously than the dress code, read on.
 Despite the focus on hedonistic partying, Miami does have a good crop of speakeasy-style venues and low key lounges to explore, starting with the secret bar at the back of Bodega Taqueria y Tequila and the jazzy late-night vibe of Downton neighbourhood favourite The Corner.